 The surname Halderniss was first found in East Riding of Yorkshire at Skipsea.
 "The manor is one of those which have continued members of the seigniory of Holderness to the present day.
 In the 12th of Edward III., the king granted a market to the place, to be held on Thursday in every week, and two fairs to be held annually, one on All Saints' day, and the other on the day of the translation of St. Thomas the Martyr."

 Early History of the Halderniss family

-Another 151 words (11 lines of text) are included under the topic Early Halderniss History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Halderniss research.
+Another 76 words (5 lines of text) are included under the topic Early Halderniss History in all our PDF Extended History products and printed products wherever possible.

 Halderniss Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Halderniss include Holderness, Holdernesse, Houlderness and others.

 Early Notables of the Halderniss family (pre 1700)